Healthy chocolate chip cookies, honestly that is the goal of every mum isn’t it?

 - Remove from the oven and cool on the tray

-For this recipe to be dairy free, dairy free dark chocolate must be used.
+For this recipe to be vegan, you will need to select dairy free, vegan dark chocolate.
 This recipe is wheat free but not gluten free as uses traditional oats